Meet ONN’s team

 Communications and Development Manager

-Kavita (she/her) has been in the NFP sector for over a decade and has a variety of communications skills.
-She spent the last 4 years developing her digital engagement strategy skills and learning how to build and grow digital audiences.
-Kavita is the founder of We Talk Women, a humble organization working to raise awareness about girls’ and women’s rights issues.
-Kavita also co-chaired the committee that organized the Women’s March in Toronto (2017-2019).
+Kavita (she/her) has been in the nonprofit sector for over a decade and has a variety of communications skills.
+She has spent many years developing her digital engagement strategy skills, and learning how to build and grow digital audiences.
+Kavita is an intersectional feminist, and the founder of We Talk Women, a humble organization working to raise awareness about girls’ and women’s rights issues.
+Kavita proudly co-chaired the committee that organized the Women’s March in Toronto (2017-2019).
+In her spare time, she is an avid tea drinker who loves being in nature with her dog, and attending/supporting community events.

 Lynn (she/her) has been providing consulting services to the nonprofit sector since 1989.
 Currently Lynn, one of the founding members of ONN, is involved in better positioning the sector to address the cross-cutting policy issues it faces.
 She continues to engage in sector research and is involved with ONN in identifying, developing and advocating for systemic reforms to improve the ability of the sector to undertake its important work.
 For more on Lynn’s background, see her website: www.lynneakin.com.